Poweeeeeer/self-introduction/README.md

 # Self-introduction
 Hey, guys!
 I'm Vinson, a senior secondary student from China.
 Now it's time to complete my profiles.
+And, this is just a TESTING repo, DON'T use any of these projects.

 Hobbies
  - Drums🥁